NERC-CEH/python-template/README.md

 ### Making it Your Own

-This repo has a single package in the `./src/...` path called `project` (creative I know).
+This repo has a single package in the `./src/...` path called `mypackage` (creative I know).
 Change this to the name of your package and update it in:

 * `docs/conf.py`
 * `src/**/*.py`